Linesight-RL/linesight/README.md

 Welcome to our Trackmania AI with Reinforcement Learning project.
 This repository contains the reinforcement learning training code developed by pb4 and [Agade](https://github.com/Agade09).

-**Project Status:** Work-in-Progress (Updated on June 9th, 2023)
+**Project Status:** Work-in-Progress (*Updated on June 9th, 2023 ; synced with commit 8d8c0660bf516305f898a20359a929a59994f6e6 in our private repository*)

 Please note that this codebase is constantly evolving, and it may not be clean, finalized, or easily usable.
-We aim to open up our code with all training hyperparameters for the wider community in the future, but for now, it's shared as-is for code reading purposes.
+We intend to open up our code with all training hyperparameters for the wider community in the future, but for now, it's shared as-is for code reading purposes.

 ## Prerequisites